Biscuit-Like Scones with Currants or Dried Fruit

 - 2 large eggs

-- Adjust oven rack to upper-middle position and preheat your oven to 500°F. Line a baking sheet with parchment paper.
+- Adjust oven rack to upper-middle position and preheat your oven to 500°F. (You will reduce the temperature to 425°F when you put the scones in the oven.)
+Line a baking sheet with parchment paper.
 Using a food processor, pulse the flour, sugar, baking powder, and salt until combined, about 5 pulses.
 Add butter and pulse until fully incorporated and mixture has no visible butter and the mixture just has very fine crumbs.
 (About 20 pulses.)
 Transfer mixture to large bowl and stir in the dried fruit.